hjuntan/tp/docs/UserGuide.md

 Format 2: `delete g/GROUP`

 > Note:
-> * Deletes the person in a specified `group`.
+> * Deletes the person in a specified `GROUP`.
 > * The group refers to the group shown in the displayed person list.
 > * The group **must exist in AronaPro beforehand**.

 Examples:
 * `delete g/CS2103T`
-  > This command will delete an existing person with `group` of "CS2103T".
+  > This command will delete an existing person with `GROUP` of "CS2103T".
   >
     <p align="centerleft">
         <img src="images/delete/delete-group.png" alt="delete-group" width="700" style="margin-top:20px"/>